CEO Of Microsoft AI: AI Is Becoming More Dangerous And Threatening! - Mustafa Suleyman

 TL;DR

-• AI systems are becoming increasingly dangerous and pose genuine existential risks that require serious containment strategies and international cooperation
+- AI systems are becoming increasingly dangerous and difficult to control, presenting unprecedented risks to society that may require urgent containment strategies

 Episode Recap